stefanofa/awesome/TOPICS.md

 ## tailwindcss

-*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The powerful docs framework based on Next.js.
+*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework for Next.js.
 Alternative to Nextra

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.